hmcts/ccd-test-stubs-service/README.md

 An example spreadsheet definition [CCD_CNP_27_With_Callbacks.xlsx] is available under root directory with configured callback urls.
 This can be used / tweaked to test various ccd callback scenarios.

-Urls have to go under `CaseEvent` tab against various callback columns (CallBackURLAboutToStartEvent, CallBackURLAboutToSubmitEvent, CallBackURLSubmittedEvent).
+Urls have to go under `CaseEvent` `CaseEventToFields` tabs against various callback columns (CallBackURLAboutToStartEvent, CallBackURLAboutToSubmitEvent, CallBackURLSubmittedEvent and CallBackURLMidEvent).